Denis535/UIToolkitThemeStyleSheet/Assets/Readme.md

 # Overview
-This package provides you with beautiful theme styles and some additions and tools for UIToolkit.
+This package provides you with beautiful theme style sheets and some additions and tools for UIToolkit.

 - Widgets
     - Widget